Skip to content

 The rule of thirds

-The way elements are arranged within a photograph, including the subject’s pose, their relationship to the foreground and background, and the overall balance and visual appeal of the image is known as composition.
-In portrait photography, composition plays a critical role in determining whether an image turns out good or not.
+The way elements are arranged within a photograph, including the subject’s pose, their relationship to the foreground and background, and the overall balance and visual appeal of the image, is known as composition.
+In portrait photography, composition is critical in determining whether an image turns out good.

 Read more: Portrait composition tips.